Meadow Lake Roadhouse is an historic, fully-restored 1,500 square foot home.

 The Meadow Lake Roadhouse was originally built in 1864, during the Cariboo Gold Rush, by a Mexican named Rafael Valenzuela.
 The creek that runs through the ranch is named after him, as is a nearby lake, just north of the ranch.

 The kitchen is well equipped with dishes and cookware.
 There is ample preparation, cook, and fridge space.
 It is equipped with a modern cooktop with convection oven and a vintage range.

 The kitchen also serves as the indoor dining area of this home.
 It features a dining table and seats for four.

-On the deck of the kitchen is a barbecue.
+The deck off the kitchen has a barbecue.